 10 Reasons Why Kids Must Learn a Foreign Language

 Research shows that children who speak two or more languages do better than monolinguals at activities that demand multitasking and attention.
 They have better focus skills when they speak two languages.
-It’s shown in research that even babies who are exposed to multiple languages have distinct cognitive processes in their brains than monolinguals.
+It’s shown in research that even babies who are exposed to multiple languages have more distinct cognitive processes in their brains than monolinguals.
 Children tend to grow smarter because of their brains that started being too active right from their childhood.

 The child’s communication with others will be much better if they are able to speak more than one language.
-When they can communicate with others in their native language, they will build stronger bonds and have a better knowledge of them.
-Kids will profit for the rest of their life from cross-cultural friendships, expanded job options, thrilling travel adventures, and be able to lead a multicultural group without any struggles.
+When they can communicate with others in their native language, they will build stronger bonds and have a better understanding of them.
+Kids will profit for the rest of their lives from cross-cultural friendships, expanded job options, thrilling travel adventures, and be able to lead a multicultural group without any struggles.

 Do you wish to improve your child’s creativity skills?
 If so, learning a foreign language is one of the unexpected methods.
 When you learn a new language, your brain becomes more flexible and creative.
 This leads to so many benefits for the person’s own life as well as being able to better understand other cultures.
-It has been shown in several studies that bilinguals have higher levels of creativity and problem-solving skills than the ones who have knowledge of just one language.
+It has been shown in several studies that bilinguals have higher levels of creativity and problem-solving skills than those who have knowledge of just one language.

 Your bilingual children will have a better chance than monolinguals to get better job opportunities and promotions, as well as be able to work with people from other countries.
 According to MIT economist Albert Saiz, American college graduates who can speak an additional foreign language earn a 2% higher pay than those who can’t.
 Great news right?

 We all require a tour guide when we go to a new country because we won’t be able to understand a word.
-But your child can easily navigate if they’re well equipped with multi language skills.
-To make this possible, you can even send your child abroad, because it is a fantastic method to improve your child’s foreign language skills.
+But your child can easily navigate if they’re well equipped with multi-language skills.
+To make this possible, you can even send your child abroad, because it is a fantastic way to improve your child’s foreign language skills.
 Knowing a second language makes learning other new languages simpler.
 Knowing simple greetings such as hello, how are you, and thank you will boost them to learn more.

 Obviously, the skills we just mentioned will help your child excel in their school subjects.
 But there’s more!
 Let’s say they’re learning Spanish and that takes up one of their classes every day for a year.
 They’ll be able to speak it fluently by the end of it – which means less time spent on homework!
 Your child will ace all the core subjects because of their ability to focus and multitask.